samsonkaleti/EdvironAssignment/README.md

-# School Payment and Dashboard Application
+# Edviron Assignment : School Payment and Dashboard Application

 A full-stack application for managing school payments and transactions, featuring a NestJS backend and React frontend.